DMeechan/learning-elixir/README.md

 # Learning Elixir & Phoenix

+I'm learning Elixir & Phoenix and here are my notes.
+Enjoy!

 ## Elixir

 Elixir code gets transpiled into Erlang, which is then compiled and executed on the BEAM *(Bogdan's Erlang Abstract Machine)*.